State Housing Tax Credit

 tax credits.
 The tax credits are competitively awarded

 based on selection criteria specified within the

-Procedures (on page 125) and based on the funding gap of the housing
+Procedures (Section IV - C) and based on the funding gap of the housing

 program.
 The funding gap is determined by the shortfall

 that must be funded by the non-profit to achieve

 Non-profits wishing to apply for HTCC program tax credit

 999 West Street